 Most expats rent accommodation in Oman as they plan to stay short term.
-While rental fees in many countries are paid monthly, in the Sultanate of Oman, advance lump sums are expected.
+While rental fees in many countries are paid monthly, in Oman advance lump sums are often expected.

-Both short and long-term leases are available.
-Long-term leases are those due to extend over seven years, while short-term leases are variable.
+Both short- and long-term leases are available.
+Long-term leases extend over seven years, while short-term lease lengths are variable.
 Rental agreements generally last one year, but this is negotiable.

 Expats unsure of the length of their stay need to understand the notice period for their contract, which is generally only allowed three months before the final termination date on the lease.

 It is essential to register all leases with the municipality or Ministry of Housing.
+The Muscat Municipality website is a good place to start.
 When going through an estate agent, they arrange this matter.
-There is a fee for this which depends on the type of lease.
+There is a fee for this, which depends on the type of lease.
 Details of the tenant including their residency and work permits may be needed, otherwise, the expat’s employing company will organise this.